jtechc/zyteclient/README.md

 The three parameters that each command can take are:
 * message: Message
 * args: Command arguments after the command name [0]
-* client: instance of the zyteClient class
+* client: instance of the zyteclient class

 ## Installation

 ```
-npm i zytesas.dch
+npm i zyteclient
 ```

 ## License